elcolin/git_tips/README.md

         x = x * 2;
     }
 ## const
+### const variables
 Use const when you want to guarantee the object won't be modified.

+    void printValue(const int& x) {
+        // x cannot be modified within this function std::cout << x << std::endl;
+    }

+### const function members
+Use const to indicate that the function won't modify the object, allowing you to call you function on const objects.

     class MyClass {
     public: